Updated Jan. 21, 2021

-Q: How do I know if I am eligible to receive assistance?
+Q: Am I eligible to receive assistance?

-To be eligible, a household must:
+To be eligible, you or a member of your household must:

 - Legally reside in the United States,

 - Be unable to pay rent or utilities because of a financial hardship related to the COVID-19 pandemic,

 - Not be receiving a federal housing subsidy.